5 July 2019 to 5 January 2020

-What Remains, our new exhibition at IWM London, in partnership with Historic England, explores why cultural heritage is attacked during war and the ways we save, protect and restore what is targeted.
+Don't miss your last chance to see What Remains, our exhibition at IWM London, in partnership with Historic England, explores why cultural heritage is attacked during war and the ways we save, protect and restore what is targeted.
 Over 50 photographs, oral histories, objects and artworks will be on display, from both IWM and Historic England’s collections.

 Destroying cultural heritage often strikes at the heart of our communities.
 What Remains highlights historic and contemporary moments where places, art and artefacts have been attacked by those who wish to exploit or even erase whole civilizations from history.
 Spanning 100 years, discover stories such as Hitler’s Baedeker Raids in 1942, where German bombers targeted historic towns and cities noted in travel guides of Britain, and the Taliban destruction of the Bamiyan Buddhas in 2001.